 DataActionspermission.
 The User Access Administrator role is supported only for limited use in assigning roles to managed identities.
 Custom roles and classic subscription administrator roles are not supported.
 For more information, see Role support for Azure Lighthouse.

-- Role assignments from Azure Lighthouse are not shown under Access Control (IAM) or with CLI tools such as
+- For users in the managed tenant, role assignments made through Azure Lighthouse aren't shown under Access Control (IAM) or with CLI tools such as

 - While you can onboard subscriptions that use Azure Databricks, users in the managing tenant can't launch Azure Databricks workspaces on a delegated subscription.